boochtek/activerecord-repository/README.md

 Using this allows splitting the domain model and persistence classes.

-WARNING: This is currently merely an attempt at a proof of concept.
+WARNING: This is currently merely a proof of concept.